0Hughman0/RamCal/README.md

 ## DISCLAIMER

 This app is only recommended for use within an internal network, and is not secure if exposed to the big bad internet.

+## Other Stuff

+This app also makes large use of the Full Calendar js library: https://fullcalendar.io/